Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 Ghent, Belgium would also be a great place to start.
 The people are friendly.
 English is widely spoken.
 The food is fantastic.
 It’s super cheap for Europe, while also managing to be historic and interesting and way artsy.
 And gorgeous Bruges and hip Antwerp are less than half an hour by train.
 Brussels (and its airport) are just an hour.

 Split, Croatia is another great choice.
 It’s very affordable for Europe, sunny and warm most of the year and full of incredibly friendly people who often speak English (especially the younger generation) and things to do.
-(Go in winter, though; summer gets chaotic and hot.)

 What’s the worst thing that’s happened to you on the road?

-Getting detained by British immigration was one of the most traumatic experiences of my life (and the only time in the last nine years I truly thought about giving up).
+Getting detained by British immigration was one of the most traumatic experiences of my life (and the only time in the last five years I truly thought about giving up).
 A close second was when I got super sick and ended up in the hospital on Malta and then spent over a year trying to get fully back on my feet.

 How do you choose where to travel next?